 Pupppy-Girl Medical News

 I didn’t want to say anything until I knew what was what, but Clover had some tests done last week, and Tori is having surgery this Friday, May 13.
-Details just ahead.
+Medical news just ahead.

 In mid-April, Clover seemed sore after agility class, so I was massaging her back and found a small lump near her left hip / spine area.